Grado Labs SR80e Review | UNREAL?

 - Vocals

-They do tend to excel with fast guitars, metal, rock, progressive, etc. because the mid-range is so good and there is so much detail.
+They also tend to excel with fast guitars, metal, rock, progressive, etc. given that their transient response is excellent.

 Thoughts from Stu’s notepad